 - Hot flashes

-Treatment for Anxiety and Panic Disorder
+Therapy for Anxiety and Panic Attacks

 Exposure and Response Prevention (ERP)

 Exposure and Response Prevention is the gold standard of treatment for anxiety based disorders.
-ERP is a form of Cognitive therapy that focuses on how the mind views anxiety and works on reprogramming the brain’s response to it.
+ERP is a form of Cognitive therapy that focuses on how the mind views anxiety and works on reprogramming the brain's response to it.
 In therapy, a skilled ERP therapist works on exposing your mind to your fears to desensitize it from your fear.
-Then this allows your responses (usually avoidance or control) to fears, worries, and panic to change.
-This change ultimately relieves you of the grueling suffering associated with high anxiety and panic attacks.
+Then this allows your responses (usually avoidance or control) to fears, worries, and panic attacks to change.
+This change ultimately relieves you from the grueling suffering associated with high anxiety and panic attacks.